 The diagram to the right clearly illustrates the flow shunting process.
-Inside a security appliance there is an Alveo accelerator (in PCIe slot) and the security application.
-The security application communicates with the accelerator via a well-defined API (natively integrated into

-Suricata, PF_RING etc.) which it uses to configure and control the accelerator.
-The accelerator classifies each flow and subsequently sends the entire packet (header + data payload) to the application.
+Inside a security appliance there is an Accolade ANIC adapter (in PCIe slot) and the security application.
+The security application communicates with the adapter via a welldefined API (natively integrated into Suricata, PF RING etc.) which it uses to configure and control the adapter.
+The adapter classifies each flow and subsequently sends the entire packet (header + data payload) to the application.
 The application in turn examines the packet (or more likely many packets in a row) and decides whether this particular flow requires further analysis or not.
-If the flow is not of interest, then the application tells the accelerator to turn flow shunting on or in other words to stop sending any packets from that flow.
+If the flow is not of interest, then the application tells the adapter to turn flow shunting on or in other words to stop sending any packets from that flow.
 If for some reason the situation changes, flow shunting can always be turned off for this flow, in which case packets will resume being forwarded to the application.
 There may be instances when "toggling" flow shunting on and off is necessary.